 Smock says, “There are so many ways that friendships can end, and our book describes 35 of them, from each of our 35 contributors.
 At the heart of each essay is the recognition from each writer that she has lost something very real and very personal, a connection that will never be forgotten.”

-I’m over the moon to be a part of this gutsy, bravely written book and I’m thrilled to announce that it’s officially available for preorder today!
+I’m over the moon to be a part of this gutsy, bravely written book and I’m thrilled to announce that it’s officially available today!

 The intricacies of female friendship is such an important conversation, thank you (so much) for being a part of it with me.